Range Rover Sport vs. The Competition

 PERFORMANCE

 Beyond their head-turning good looks and their premium amenities, luxury SUVs like the Range Rover Sport and the Audi Q7 bring much more to the table.
-After all, what’s style without substance—and these two models are ready to prove they’re more than just another pretty face.
+After all, what’s style without substance?
+These two models are ready to prove they’re more than just another pretty face.

 Powerful and Sporty Engines

-How can you elevate your “down time?”
-The most powerful option in the Range Rover Sport is an available Twin Turbocharged 4.4L 8-cylinder engine that offers a beastly maximum 626 horsepower!
+How can you elevate your "downtime?”
+The most powerful option in the Range Rover Sport is an available Twin-Turbocharged 4.4L V8 engine that offers a beastly maximum 626 horsepower!

 While you’ll enjoy heart-pounding power, you can also save time at the gas pump and enjoy limitless miles in this Range Rover.
 Without a comparable plug-in hybrid model, the Q7 falls behind in this race.